ARTbio/startbio/docs/AnalyseGenomes_2024/bare-galaxy-google.md

         - Check `Autoriser le trafic HTTP`

 ??? warning "Region and Zone assignments to students :warning:"
-    ==As it is possible that a single Google zone will be able to provide enough resources to support 18 virtual machines at the same time, we will distribute our instances to different zones in Europe==.
+    ==As it is possible that a single Google zone is not able to provide enough resources to support 18 virtual machines at the same time, we will distribute our instances to different zones in Europe==.